This is one of our favourite manual toothbrushes, as well as one of the top eco-friendly toothbrushes.

 The recycled plastic handle has an ergonomic design.
 It is designed to sit in your hand and is much wider than the average manual toothbrush.
 It is also “reversible” and can be used by left-handed or right-handed people.

-The handle is a solid color – in this case a sort of cream color.
+The handle is a solid colour – in this case a sort of cream colour.
 It has Radius engraved on it too.
 It has a polished, smooth surface but which feels grippy in hand.
 It is heavier than an average manual toothbrush at 36g (compared to 10-15g from bamboo or other types of plastic).

 The material is designed to be a more sustainable option to traditional manual toothbrushes as it is made from recycled materials.
 And because it is made of one plastic – plastic number 5, it is easily recycled when you are finished with it.